 How long can I stay in the U.S.?

-The maximum duration of the J-1 Intern Visa is 12 months.
-The maximum duration of the J-1 Trainee Visa is 18 months.
-Hospitality/Tourism training programs are limited to 12 months for both Interns and Trainees, per the program regulations.
+The maximum duration is 12 months for the J-1 Intern Visa and 18 months for the J-1 Trainee Visa.
+Hospitality/Tourism programs are limited to 12 months for both Interns and Trainees, as per the program regulations.

 Do I need insurance?